-Initial Student Skill Profile SLO Skill Focus Level Descriptors Number of Students in this level Well above typical skill Students can summarize the most significant information with informational texts, consistently make accurate inferences, and can often connect inferences with appropriate textual evidence, although written explanation of evidence is often weak or underdeveloped.
+Initial Student Skill Profile SLO Skill Focus Students will be able to draw accurate conclusions supported by appropriate textual evidence from informational texts.
+Level Descriptors Number of Students in this level Well above typical skill Students can summarize the most significant information with informational texts, consistently make accurate inferences, and can often connect inferences with appropriate textual evidence, although written explanation of evidence is often weak or underdeveloped.
 1 Above typical skill Students can summarize the most significant information with informational texts and often make accurate inferences, although they struggle to connect inferences with appropriate textual evidence.
 6 Typical skill Students can comprehend informational texts with consistent success summarizing the most significant information, although students often fail to make accurate inferences.
 12 Below typical skill Students can comprehend informational texts but struggle to summarize the most significant information.
 3 Well below typical skill Students struggle to comprehend informational texts and are generally unable to summarize the most significant information.
 1 a.
 Who will be included in your SLO?